 - Withholding allowances: Also called exemptions.
 Withholding allowances reduce taxable income by a designated amount per allowance.
 The IRS updates allowance amounts periodically.
 Factors such as number of dependents influence how many allowances an employee can claim.

 - Additional amount to be withheld: Amount that is added to the income tax calculated for each paycheck.
 It is in addition to the amount of income tax withholding that is based on the employee's filing status and withholding allowances.

 The W-4 form includes several worksheets to estimate the most accurate projection of tax liability.
-Some states have similar forms for state tax liability.
+Some states have similar forms for the state tax liability.

 Federal Unemployment Tax Act (FUTA)

 The Federal Unemployment Tax Act (FUTA), along with the state unemployment systems, provides for payments of unemployment compensation to workers who have lost their jobs.
-For 2019, the effective FUTA tax rate is 6.0%.
+For 2019 and 2020, the effective FUTA tax rate is 6.0%.
 However, most employers qualify for the 5.4% state unemployment tax credit, which lowers the effective rate to 0.6%.
 The tax applies to the first $7,000 employers pay to each employee as wages during the year.